flare-foundation/fasset-closed-beta/README.md

     ```
     init.sh
     ```
-2. Please ensure that the configuration is correct and that the output is green.
+2. Ensure that the configuration is correct and that the output is green.
     ```
     check.sh
     ```
 3. Continue on the [Scenario Testing Tool](https://fasset-beta-simulator.flare.rocks/fasset-scenario) and follow the steps there.
-4. If you need to answer some questions about the [Scenario Testing Tool](https://fasset-beta-simulator.flare.rocks/fasset-scenario), please refer to this [document](https://docs.google.com/document/d/1QblHG_HLMsdE1YfJoZPXQIFhE4AYik-Xhk4Ux4M_jXo/edit?usp=sharing) or ask on Telegram from one of the Flare Developer Relations engineers.
+4. If you need to answer some questions about the [Scenario Testing Tool](https://fasset-beta-simulator.flare.rocks/fasset-scenario), refer to this [document](https://docs.google.com/document/d/1QblHG_HLMsdE1YfJoZPXQIFhE4AYik-Xhk4Ux4M_jXo/edit?usp=sharing) or ask on Telegram from one of the Flare Developer Relations engineers.

 ## Additional Setup